Updated for 2021 semester 1

 making decisions as to the number of neurons required to solve a

-problem by adding single neurons.
-This project would investigate the
+problem by adding neurons with skip connections.
+This project

-use of larger chunks such as feature maps as cascade components,
+could investigate the use of larger chunks such as feature maps

 Rule extraction: Neural networks can learn complex tasks but face

-understand _why_ a particular decision is made.
-This project
+not understand _why_ a particular decision is made.
+This

 Deep learning for handwriting recognition: